mauricewipf/ai-chat-translator/README.md

 ## Features

-- 🌍 Multiple language pairs: German/English, German/Spanish, German/Hungarian
+- 🌍 Translate word and sentences.
+Get exmaples on how to use a word
 - 🔄 Bidirectional translation (click on selected pair to reverse direction)
 - 💬 Chat-based interface for natural conversation
 - 🎨 Modern UI with shadcn/ui components
-- 📱 Progressive Web App (PWA) - Install and use offline
+- 📱 Progressive Web App (PWA)
-- 🔔 Auto-update notifications for new content
 - 🐳 Docker support for easy deployment

-## Language Pairs

-- 🇩🇪 German ↔ 🇬🇧 English
-- 🇩🇪 German ↔ 🇪🇸 Spanish
-- 🇩🇪 German ↔ 🇭🇺 Hungarian

 ## Prerequisites